-07 BATCH OUTPUT ERROR FILE ERROR NO.: <nnn>
+07 BATCH OUTPUT ERROR FILE ERROR NO.: (nnn)

-The batch processor has not been

-a batch job.
+The batch processor has not been able to access the output file for a batch job.
 The file system error description explains the error.
 Otherwise as for error number 06, but for the output file.